NidasioAlberto/robotics-2022-nidasio-pignataro-pertino/src/project_2/README.md

 ├── package.xml
 ├── README.md
 ├── robot_trajectory // Folder in which the map+trajectory is saved.
-│   └── Trajectories Recorded in Testing
+│   └── Trajectories Recorded in Testing // Plots for testing.
+│       ├── map_with_trajectory_BAG1.png
-│       ├── map_with_trajectoryBAG2.png
+│       ├── map_with_trajectory_BAG2.png
 │       └── map_with_trajectory_BAG3.png
-├── rviz // Folder for RViz configurations
+├── rviz // Folder for RViz configurations.
 │   ├── rvizLocalizationConfig.rviz
 │   └── rvizSLAMConfig.rviz
 ├── src  // Folder which contains all our nodes.